 Fiat Chrysler eyes Peugeot merger, seeking strength in size

-By Colleen Barry & Angela Charlton, The Associated Press
+October 30, 2019 by Colleen Barry & Angela Charlton, The Associated Press

 Fiat Chrysler Automobiles said Wednesday it is in talks with French rival PSA Peugeot in its second bid this year to reshape the global auto industry at a time of heightened uncertainty for the sector.